diambra/docs/content/envs/_index.en.md

 ### Action Space(s)

 Actions of the interfaced games can be grouped in two categories: move actions (Up, Left, etc.) and attack ones (Punch, Kick, etc.).
-DIAMBRA Arena provides four different action spaces: the main distinction is between Discrete and MultiDiscrete ones.
+DIAMBRA Arena provides four different action spaces: the main distinction is between <a href="https://github.com/openai/gym/tree/master/gym/spaces/discrete.py" target="_blank">Discrete</a> and <a href="https://github.com/openai/gym/tree/master/gym/spaces/multi_discrete.py" target="_blank">MultiDiscrete</a> ones.
 The former is a single list composed by the union of move and attack actions (of type `gym.spaces.Discrete`), while the latter consists of two sets combined, for move and attack actions respectively (of type `gym.spaces.MultiDiscrete`).

 For each of the two options, there is an additional differentiation available: if to use attack buttons combinations or not.
 This option is mainly available to reduce the action space size as much as possible, since combinations of attack buttons can be seen as additional attack buttons.
 The complete visual description of available action spaces is shown in the figure below, where all four choices are presented via the correspondent gamepad buttons configuration for Dead Or Alive ++.

-When run in 2P mode, the environment is provided with an action space of `type gym.spaces.Dict` populated with two items, identified by keys "P1" and "P2", whose values are either `gym.spaces.Discrete` or `gym.spaces.MultiDiscrete` as described above.
+When run in 2P mode, the environment is provided with a <a href="https://github.com/openai/gym/blob/master/gym/spaces/dict.py" target="_blank">Dictionary</a> action space (type `gym.spaces.Dict`) populated with two items, identified by keys "P1" and "P2", whose values are either `gym.spaces.Discrete` or `gym.spaces.MultiDiscrete` as described above.

 Each game has specific action spaces since attack buttons (and their combinations) are, in general, game-dependent.
 For this reason, in each game-dedicated page, a table like the one found below is reported, describing all four actions spaces for the specific game.